- Helps remove grass, mud, grease, and more

 Other Ecover Products

-Sophie: about a month ago
+Sophie: a few months ago

 Simply the best stain remover I've ever found.
 Got rid of fresh blueberries disaster on white dress and vinaigrette one (olive oil+ balsamic vinegar) whole jug spilled on white printed silk pants.
 Also moving truc oil grease on beige couch.
 Each time stains removed within minutes.
 Use it with brush.
 Let it sink in.
 Rinse.
 For harder stains, work by alternating more or less with rinsing.
 Plus it is from Ecover, now my favorite brand.
 Used it a lot in US.
 Got sad not to find it in Canada, so thanks Well.ca!